ros2/ros2_documentation/source/Tutorials/Actions/Writing-an-Action-Server-Python.rst

     :lines: 11

 After the class defintion, we define a function ``main()`` that initializes ROS, creates an instance of our ``FibonacciActionServer`` node, and calls `rclpy.spin() <http://docs.ros2.org/latest/api/rclpy/api/init_shutdown.html#rclpy.spin>`_ on our node.
-The spin will keep our action sever alive and responsive to incoming goals.
+The spin will keep our action server alive and responsive to incoming goals.
 Finally, we call ``main()`` in the entry point of our Python program.

 Next, we'll import our Fibonacci action definition and create an action server: